 How to Travel With Wine Through Security

-Before you find flight deals to Napa or Tuscany, you first need to understand the TSA rules for flying with alcohol.
+Before you head to Napa or Tuscany, you first need to understand the TSA rules for flying with alcohol.
 No alcohol above 70% by volume (140 proof) is allowed, even in checked baggage.
 You can bring alcoholic beverages through security and on the plane with you, but only if they’re in unopened mini-bottles that can “comfortably fit into a single quart-sized bag” and don’t exceed the amount of liquid allowed per passenger.
 Everything else has to go in your checked luggage.

 You can’t have more than 5 liters (1.3 gallons) per passenger of any alcoholic beverages that are less than 70% alcohol by volume.
 They also have to be unopened and in “retail packaging.”
 But most wine is less than 24% alcohol by volume, which according to the TSA website is “not subject to limitations in checked bags.”
 So, if you’re flying back with any wine, be sure to know how much alcohol it contains and stick to the above rules.